-Mirror-Express deal referred to regulators
+Mirror-Express deal in public interest probe

 Editorial impact

-As well as the Daily and Sunday Express, the Daily Star titles and OK! magazine, Northern & Shell owns celebrity magazines New! and Star.
+Northern & Shell owns the Daily and Sunday Express, the Daily Star titles and celebrity magazines OK!, New! and Star.

 As well as the Mirror titles, Trinity Mirror also owns a string of leading local papers and is the UK's biggest regional newspaper owner.